 Varieties of Cereal and Flax for Alberta

-This annual publication provides information on cereal and oilseed variety performance in Alberta.
-Important agronomic characteristics and disease resistance information is provided for varieties of wheat, barley, oat, rye, triticale, and flax.
-The Alberta Regional Variety Testing program for cereals and flax is coordinated by the Alberta Regional Variety Advisory Committee (ARVAC) and the Alberta Wheat and Barley Commissions (AWC and AB).
-Funding for the program 2021 program was provided by:
+This annual publication provides information on cereal and flax variety performance in Alberta.
+Important agronomic characteristics and disease resistance information is provided for varieties of wheat, barley, oat, rye, triticale and flax.
+The Alberta Regional Variety Testing program for cereals and flax is coordinated by the Alberta Regional Variety Advisory Committee (ARVAC) and the Alberta Wheat and Barley Commissions.
+The information and tables are prepared, reviewed and approved by ARVAC.

 - Alberta Wheat Commission